Introduction

 Build Artbox, BABL and GEGL

-To build or run the software, we can use another shell script, that uses this file to build, compile or run the software.
+To build the software, we can use another shell script, that uses this file to build or compile the software.
 Copy the following and save it as artbox.sh

 in the bash folder.
 Then in your File Manager, right click the artbox.sh file, properties, permissions, Allow executing file as program